Looking at the Mozy privacy statement, they have the regular reassuring bit:

 Mozy, Inc. may disclose Personal Data, including the data you back up with the Service, with or without notice (a) if required by a subpoena or other judicial or administrative order, (b) where required by law, or (c) at our sole discretion, where we deem it necessary to protect the safety of any individual or the general public or to prevent violation of our User Agreement or the rights of Mozy, Inc. or any third party.

-Points (a) and (b) are obvious.
+I told Sozen to get more help and perhaps some elucidation on the above statement, and gave him the helpdesk numbers of companies provide IT services for Mozy.
+We got to know the following.
 Mozy’s privacy statement would of course have no effect over the requirements of the law – while it may still worry people outside the US, it’s not really something that can be a surprise to anyone.
 The strange bit comes at (c).
 Mozy may disregard the privacy closes at their sole discretion.
 Basically, they’ve written up these nice privacy statements, but may choose to ignore them if they so wish.

 Come on now – you can’t be serious?
 Apparently, according to someone who seems to be an employee, they are.
 The post doesn’t mention the last of the three clauses, though, but merely the cases of administrative order – which neither Søren nor I are trying to contest.
 Since when have Mozy become the protectors of the public, though?